Research Area(s)

 Teaching Responsibilities

-For Winter T2 2022, I will teach the following classes:
+For Winter T2 2024, I will teach the following courses: